anichakra/pilot/pilot-framework/pilot-framework-instrumentation/README.md

 # Introduction
 The instrumentation framework keeps all cross cutting concerns separately.
 This project can be plugged as dependency to a spring boot project and there is no as-such compilation dependency.
-The instrumentation framework instruments any request to web by handling a client request to introspects the same and do necessary actions like logging, notification, messaging, monitoring (new-relic) etc in an opinionated and configurable way.
+The instrumentation framework instruments any request to web by handling a client request to introspect the same and do necessary actions like logging, notification, messaging, monitoring (new-relic) etc in an opinionated and configurable way.

 #Design
 ## Components
 This framework is based on an event driven architecture, where any invocation is captured and an event is created for the same.
 The event is then handled and a proper action is taken.
 A invocation is a single call to the web tier, basically a ReST API call.
 The invocation can start from a web filter, then proceed to a RestController, a service class and then a repository.
 Each invocation creates several invocation metric during its traversal through different component.
-Each method call inside any of the following class is introspected using aspect oriented programming:
+Each method call inside any of the following class is introspect using aspect oriented programming:
 1) RestController
 2) CommandService
 3) QueryService